JaipuriaAI/readwise-mcp-enhanced/README.md

 - **Context Optimization** - 94% reduction in token usage while maintaining full functionality
 - **Smart Content Controls** - Prevent context explosion with advanced filtering and pagination

 **Equivalent to the official Readwise MCP** but more efficient and feature-complete.
+Compatible with all MCP clients.

 ---